Cluster assembly and the origin of mass segregation in the STARFORGE simulations: Numerical Methods

 \subsection{Cluster identification}

 Despite almost a century of study there is no one accepted definition of what a star cluster is, as the \myquote{classical} picture of an isolated, bound, centralized group of stars is not applicable to most observations \citep{krumholz_2019_cluster_review}.
 Previous work in the literature defined star clusters using an absolute density threshold \citep{clustering_lada}, relative density contrast \citep{McKee_Parravano_Hollenbach_2015_stars_clusters}, boundedness \citep{Portegies_Zwart_2010_young_massive_clusters}, Bayesian decomposition into ellipsoids \citep{Kuhn_2014_cluster_bayesian_decomp} and numerous other techniques (see \citealt{Schmeja_2011_cluster_identification} for examples).
 Due to the lack of consensus in the literature, we choose a cluster definition that is both simple and robust for time series data (see \S\ref{sec:cleaning}).
 We identify star clusters using the DBSCAN (Density-based spatial clustering of applications with noise, \citealt{DBSCAN}) clustering algorithm from the { scikit-learn} Python library \citep{scikit_learn}, similar to \citet{Wall_2020_AMUSE_star_cluster_feedback}.
 DBSCAN assigns group membership using the following algorithm: \begin{enumerate} \item Any star above the H burning limit ($>0.08\,\msun$) whose $N_\mathrm{min}$ closest neighbors are within $\lambda$ distance is considered a \myquote{core particle}. \item All connected core particles and any particles within $\lambda$ distance are considered to be part of the same cluster.
 Particles not assigned to clusters are considered to be \myquote{noise.} \end{enumerate} We apply DBSCAN to the 3D spatial positions of the stars, and we adopt $N_\mathrm{min}=10$ and $\lambda=1\,\pc$, which effectively serves as our cluster definition.
-Note that we also experiment with other, more advanced clustering methods that do not require a specified spatial scale, e.g., HDBSCAN \citep{HDBSCAN}.
-Algorithms like HDBSCAN identify the clustering scales from the data, thus providing results that are not biased by the somewhat arbitrary choice of clustering scale in DBSCAN.
-While HDBSCAN has been successfully applied to observed young clusters \citep{Kerr_2021_clustering_hdbscan}, we find that it can create confusing cluster assignments if applied to time series data (i.e., splitting up and merging clusters between different snapshots of a simulation).
-We also experiment with applying the clustering algorithm to the full 6D phase space data instead of only the 3D spatial positions, similar to the procedure applied to observational data.
-Doing so, however, requires a mapping from velocity to spatial scales (i.e., a phase-space metric, see \citealt{behroozi:2013.rockstar} for an example).
-After experimenting with several different methods (e.g. assume a linewidth-size relation, \myquote{pre-cluster} in 3D and find velocity dispersion within clusters), we ultimately find no clear advantage to using velocity data, as their main role in observations is to filter out \myquote{interloper} field stars, which are not present in our simulations.
+We find that changing $N_\mathrm{min}$ has no qualitative effects on our results.
+Reducing $\lambda=1\,\pc$ reduces the size and mass of newly formed clusters, increases the overall number of clusters and delays mergers, however we find the evolution of cluster properties for the largest clusters to be similar.